LuD1161/upi-recon-cli/README.md

 2. UPI ID and name associated with a gmail account
 3. UPI ID and name associated with a vehicle registration number.
 Leveraging UPI id associated with a FASTag.

-**NOTE** : You won't get any results as of now, since razorpay has limited the data that was being sent.
-Need to find alternative APIs that can help with this.
-Check [Issue#6](https://github.com/LuD1161/upi-recon-cli/issues/6)

 This project is a golang port of [upi-recon](https://github.com/qurbat/upi-recon/) by [@squeal](https://twitter.com/squeal).

 # Overview